How to Protect Yourself From Identity Theft

 How Can Your Personal Information Be Accessed by Others?

-- Digging through the trash: If you still receive paper statements or other documents with personal information on them, shred the paperwork or make sure you black out any private information on them before you toss them in the recycling bin or trash, to keep your private information safe.
+- Digging through the trash: If you still receive paper statements or other documents with personal information on them, shred the paperwork or make sure you black out any private information on them before you toss them in the recycling bin or trash, to help keep your private information safe.

 - Using malware and spyware: Software such as malware or spyware can give unauthorized individuals or organizations access to your information.
 The software can track your keystrokes and record your personal information.
 Malware can get on your computer, tablet or smartphone in a few ways.
 If a website isn’t properly protected, someone can adjust its code so that the malware gets downloaded when people visit the site.
 Malware can also hide in downloads that seem legitimate.
 If you’re not sure of the source of a file, it’s a good idea not to download it.